openstack/sushy-tools/doc/source/user/dynamic-emulator.rst

 Chassis resource
 ----------------

-For emulating *Chassis* resource, the user can statically configure one or more imaginary chassis.
+For emulating the *Chassis* resource, the user can statically configure one or more imaginary chassis.
 All existing resources (e.g. *Systems*, *Managers*, *Drives*) will pretend to reside in the first chassis.

 .. code-block:: python